terraform-providers/terraform-provider-aws/website/docs/r/service_discovery_service.html.markdown

 * `description` - (Optional) The description of the service.
 * `dns_config` - (Required) A complex type that contains information about the resource record sets that you want Amazon Route 53 to create when you register an instance.
 * `health_check_config` - (Optional) A complex type that contains settings for an optional health check.
 Only for Public DNS namespaces.
+* `force_destroy` - (Optional, Default:false ) A boolean that indicates all instances should be deleted from the service so that the service can be destroyed without error.
+These instances are not recoverable.

 ### dns_config